unitymakesus/ncecf/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 * Feature - added class to checkbox items to better show parent, child, and grandparent relationship [70060]
 * Feature - display active filters selected in the Filter Bar [38131,70061]
-* Feature - autocheck categories under parent when checked and in dropdown display all events under a parent category [70059]
+* Feature - automatically check categories under parent when checked and in dropdown display all events under a parent category [70059]
 * Feature - added an upgrade script to change from autocomplete to Multi-Select [82651]
 * Fix - issue where only the first event would show when using State/Province, City, or Country filters in checkbox mode [82927]
 * Tweak - Select2 to replace Chosen script for dropdowns and autocomplete [75546]